May 9, 2017

 I don’t buy it.

 I’m a strep A carrier.
-It’s what killed Trinity’s brother within two days of his birth.
+Strep A is what killed Trinity’s brother within two days of his birth.
 While I was relieved to know that there was a physical basis for my daughter’s bizarre behavior, I was more than a little horrified at the cause and the proposed solutions.
-Frankly, I think it’s likely that it was the large doses of antibiotics I received around Trinity’s birth (for group B strep and mastitis), in combination with the full-dose-of-mercury shots she got the first year of her life, that set her immune system and her blood-brain barrier up for the disaster of PANDAS.
+Frankly, I think the large doses of antibiotics I received around Trinity’s birth (for group B strep and mastitis), in combination with the full-dose-of-mercury shots she got the first year of her life, likely set her immune system and her blood-brain barrier up for the disaster of PANDAS.
 While that is certainly better than what happened with her brother, you might imagine I was not eager to sign her up for further antibiotics, probably years’ worth.

 Watch TMR’s online PANDAS Conference.

 I was grateful to Dr. Gabriel for mentioning the autism connection as, other than Dr. Trifiletti saying he would be speaking at the AutismOne Conference this year, it was the only mention of the other “more common than we think” condition with a connection to autoimmune encephalitis in children.
 As Dr. Swedo mentioned, a genetic predisposition is a requirement in order for a strep infection to develop into PANDAS, which is why it doesn’t happen for most children.
 But what genetic predisposition exactly?